 Something I’ve always been fascinated by Spain is they like Italy, have staggering strong culinary traditions & products.
 The difference I have observed in Spain, mostly after an epic food & wine tour I did through Spain & Portugal in 2014, is that Spain is respecting grandma but innovating and doing jedi-tricks in kitchens.
 I mean, all you have to say are Adria Brothers and Molecular gastronomy and you know I’m talking about Spain.
 While I love Italy’s romanticism for the past, its time capsule cities & eateries, really Massimo Bottura is one of the few creating something unique with Italian haute cuisine.

-Indulge me in allowing me to just being honest with how I feel.
-I’m starting to become truer and truer to myself- in that I am a writer who composes from the heart and gut.
-I write long run off sentences and strongly opinionated ramblings, but this is me.
+This is my space- take it or leave it.
+I compose from the heart and gut.
 I’ll never be a bubbly, fluff blog.
-I’ll never be the authority or go-to guide for Florence nor the person who charted Tuscan or Florentine cuisine and I have no strategy for my blog except to share my feelings, my sincere advice on where to eat well, observations and genuine opinions about being a food & Italy lover living out their dream in Italy.
+I’ll never be the authority or go-to guide for Florence nor the person who charted Tuscan or Florentine cuisine and I have no strategy for my blog except to share strong feelings, my sincere advice on where to eat well, observations and genuine opinions about being a food & Italy lover living out their dream in Italy.
 Or perhaps now, what was a dream.
 Take it or leave it.
 Just like I should do with Italy.

 This post was intended as a useful neat guide of where to eat & drink in each city, but felt the need 1st to vent my thoughts and observations after being back.
 I write enough guides outside the blog, this used to be a space where I could share my thoughts.
 I am taking my blog back to indulge in what this used to be for me.